Growing your small business

 Growing your small business online can be a great place to start.
 Could you sell digitally?
 If not, you can certainly promote yourself there.
 Using social media to point potential customers to your website is cost effective, make sure to check out our tips for increasing customer loyalty on social media.
 Ensure your website is user friendly, informative and up-to-date this can boost your profile, give customers confidence and therefore increase sales.
 Networking works, meeting new people gives you new ideas as well as an opportunity to trade with those in the room, don’t forget, you never know who they will know and can refer to you.
 Take a look at our free guide to become a networking pro here.

 It can be difficult taking your business to the next level as experience, knowledge, confidence and skills can be limiting you.
-External knowledge and investment are vital.
-Engage with a mentor, look at Enterprise Agencies such as BSYNY to support you.
-Using a consultant for example a specialist in PR or marketing can be a great benefit.
+External knowledge and investment are vital, engage with a mentor or use a consultant.

 Any business has the potential for growth, often the constraints are with the ambition and capability of the owner, however by having a solid business plan, control of the finances and the willingness to seek advice and support you will achieve your goals.